kdabir/lazybone-templates/README.md

 ### To Create a New Template

-* execute `./gradlew createTemplate`, which will ask you to enter the directory name (give a hyphenated-one and not TitleCase)
+* execute `TERM=dumb ./gradlew createTemplate`, OR execute `TERM=dumb ./gradlew createGradleProjectTemplate`, which will ask you to enter the directory/project name (give a hyphenated-one and not TitleCase)
     * It creates a new dir in `templates` dir
     * adds `README.md` with header
     * adds `VERSION file` with 0.1 version
     * and adds `lazybones.groovy` Post processor
+    * if creating Gradle project, creates a `build.gradle`

 * Populate it (the generate dir) with template content,
 * Install locally using `installTemplate<TemplateName>`
 * Test locally using `lazybones create template-name <version> sample-app`